Below are all comments we have received so far (from a total of over 50 readers). To share your comments, please e-mail them to me.

 Vasudevan A , Independent Consultant, Bangalore:

-…strategic planning, balance scorecard, People CMM, etc are well twined with the story line and their importance is narrated with ease and sense of humor… [read full review…]
+…strategic planning, balance scorecard, people management etc are well twined with the story line and their importance is narrated with ease and sense of humor… [read full review…]

 [read only excerpt…]Aligning Ferret is all about aligning the thought process of anyone who wants to run or be a part of a world class organization.
 The readers are taken to a higher maturity in terms of management concepts.
 A must- read for all the budding entrepreneurs as well as executives at all levels in an organization.